A proof of the $4$-variable Catalan polynomial of the Delta conjecture

-The combinatorial interpretation of the symmetric function coefficients are in terms of decorated Dyck paths.
-The set of $\circ$-decorated Dyck paths are Dyck paths where where each vertical segment except for the rightmost one in the highest diagonal can either be labeled with a $\circ$ or not.
-Denote the set of $\circ$-decorated Dyck paths by $\DD_n^\circ$.
-Clearly there are $\frac{2^{n-1}}{n+1} \binom{2n}{n}$ such $\circ$-decorated Dyck paths.
+The combinatorial interpretation of the symmetric function coefficients are in terms of decorated Schr\"oder paths.
+The set of $\circ$-decorated Schr\"oder paths are Dyck paths where each peak except the rightmost one in the highest diagonal can be replaced with a $NE$-diagonal step and each vertical segment that is not a peak can be labeled with a $\circ$ or not.
+Denote the set of $\circ$-decorated Schr\"oder paths in an $n \times n$ square by $\Sch_n^\circ$ and the set of Dyck paths of the same size by $\DD_n$.
+The cardinality of $\Sch_n^\circ$ is equal to $\frac{2^{n-1}}{n+1} \binom{2n}{n}$.
+This enumeration follows because for each Dyck path in $\DD_n$ there are $2^{n-1}$ corresponding Schr\"oder paths since each of the $n-1$ vertical edges of the Dyck path (not the rightmost highest peak) has two choices as being either labeled/diagonal or not labeled/diagonal.